-According to OSKA, the ICT sector in Estonia employs around 22,970 specialists with approximately 1,150 people graduating with degrees in computer science every year.
-The Estonian ICT sector constitutes 5.5% of the country’s GDP and it increased by 1.6% compared to 2015 due to the value added in software development services.
-Additionally, in a visionary plan Digital Strategy 2020 for Estonia by the government, IT is expected to become the leading sector of the economy and will make up for 20% of the country's total export.
+According to the State of European Tech, the ICT sector in Estonia employs around 53,000 ICT specialists.
+In a visionary plan Digital Strategy 2020 for Estonia by the government, IT was expected to become the leading sector of the economy and make up nearly 20% of the country's total exports.
 Two major cities contribute the most to the development of the Estonian IT industry – Tallinn taking the lead (67.5%) and Tartu as a runner-up (12.5%).

-Estonia is known as the birthplace of Skype, TransferWise, Pipedrive, Cloutex, Click & Grow, Grabcad, Erply, Fortumo, Lingvist, etc. Moreover, the country is home to a wide array of foreign companies that opened their R&D centers there.
-They include such global companies as Microsoft, SAP, Acronis, Parallels, and more.
+In this country, the Estonian IT industry is well-developed due to numerous startups and a favorable business climate for establishing Estonia outsourcing hubs.
+The country is known as the birthplace of Skype, TransferWise, Pipedrive, Cloutex, Click & Grow, Grabcad, Erply, Fortumo, and Lingvist, among the few.
+Moreover, the country is home to a wide array of foreign companies that opened their R&D centers there.
+They include global companies like Microsoft, SAP, Acronis, and Parallels.

-In addition, the Department of Critical Information Infrastructure Protection (CIIP) in Estonia evaluates the security of information systems and carries out regular risk assessments.
-According to Statistics Estonia, 17% of all enterprises have a formally defined ICT security policy and around 42% of them are engaged in the IT sector.
+The Department of Critical Information Infrastructure Protection (CIIP) in Estonia evaluates the security of information systems and carries out regular risk assessments.
+According to Statistics Estonia, 17% of all enterprises have a formally defined ICT security policy, and around 42% are engaged in the IT sector.

-Estonia is a frontrunner in the Baltic region in terms of applying modern IT solutions including a wide range of state e-services, e-banking, nationwide ID-card, digital signature legally equal to a handwritten signature.
-The country was included in the list of Global Information Technology Report 2016 and was ranked 22nd according to the level of business adoption and usage of digital technologies.
-Estonia is not only implementing e-government solutions but is also conscious about its cyber security.
-The country hosts the cyber security center of NATO and the IT-agency of the European Union.
-What's more, the governmental agency Enterprise Estonia is aiming to increase the productivity of Estonian companies up to 80%.
-It promotes Estonian entrepreneurship and regional policy and offers consultation, training, cooperation opportunities and financial support to entrepreneurs, research institutions, public and nonprofit sectors.
+Estonia is a frontrunner in the Baltic region in terms of applying modern IT solutions, including a wide range of state e-services, e-banking, nationwide ID-card, and a digital signature legally equal to a handwritten signature.
+The country ranked 22nd in the 2022 World Competitiveness Rating by IMD .
+Estonia is not only implementing e-government solutions but is also conscious of its cybersecurity.
+The country hosts the cybersecurity center of NATO and the IT agency of the European Union.
+What's more, the governmental agency Enterprise Estonia aims to increase Estonian companies' productivity by up to 80%.
+It promotes Estonian entrepreneurship and regional policy and offers consultation, training, cooperation opportunities, and financial support to entrepreneurs, research institutions, public and nonprofit sectors.

-Estonia is regarded as one of the most politically stable countries in CEE region being a member of the Eurozone, WTO, NATO, and OECD.
-According to the World Bank’s Ease of doing business 2017 ranking, Estonia occupies 12th place and outpaces its Baltic competitors.
-The country also launched Estonian Entrepreneurship Growth Strategy 2020, which is the most important strategy related to the development of country's economy for the next seven years.
-It focuses on increasing productivity, stimulating entrepreneurship and encouraging innovation within the country.
+Estonia is one of the most politically stable countries in the CEE region, being a member of the Eurozone, WTO, NATO, and OECD.
+A few years prior, the country also launched the Estonian Entrepreneurship Growth Strategy 2020, which is the most important strategy related to the development of the country's economy for the next seven years.
+It focuses on increasing productivity, stimulating entrepreneurship, and encouraging innovation within the state.

 Risks and challenges

-Estonia has one of the best performing labor markets in the European Union but its declining working age population is a real challenge.
+Estonia has one of the best-performing labor markets in the European Union, but its declining working-age population is a real challenge.
 The Estonian labor market is characterized by its flexibility and low unemployment rates.
-However, aging poses risks for businesses' profitability, competitiveness and the country's long-term economic growth.
-Moreover, scarcity of resources remains the most critical issue for the successful development of the IT industry within the country.
-For instance, Kyiv, the the biggest IT hub and the capital of Ukraine, employs twice as much IT experts as the whole Estonia itself.
+These factors favor the proper growth of software development companies in Estonia.
+However, aging poses risks for businesses' profitability, competitiveness, and the country's long-term economic growth.
+Moreover, the scarcity of resources remains the most critical issue for the successful development of the Estonian IT industry.

 Risks and challenges